metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Tue Feb 16 16:44:59 UTC 2016

 - looked up Desrosiere's more recent work and added reference to the zotero folder -- maybe useful, but nothing specific came up ...
+- good to use scopus to get chapters from books

+## Wed Feb 17 10:05:13 UTC 2016
+- pfaffed with extracting images from slides for a while.
+In case needed for article
+- put a lot more into abstract, using literature on calculation, and trying to stay true to the configuration work needed to do the counting.

 # TODO